 Whilst Canaans can tend to be aggressive to other dogs, particularly on or near their territory, they rarely show aggression to defenseless animals, especially if raised with other pets.
 Indeed the Bedouin keep Canaan Dogs in order to protect their livestock.
 Many owners of Canaan Dogs in the UK have either cats or other small dogs who live quite happily alongside their Canaan.

-Like all dogs, the Canaan will benefit from daily exercise.
-However, they are very adaptable and while they love to run and play in fields, and will be able to keep up with any sort of exercise you are willing to give them, they are just as happy to curl up on a comfy chair.
+Like all dogs, the Canaan will benefit from daily exercise to keep them fit, healthy and happy.
+However, they are very adaptable and while they will be able to keep up with any sort of exercise you are willing to give them, they are just as happy to curl up on a comfy chair.
 Just a couple of short walks a day should keep a Canaan in a fit condition.

 Canaans tend to be very clean dogs and need little grooming, but, like all dogs, will benefit by a good brush about once a week.
 Canaans moult seasonally and will shed their thick, woolly undercoat in huge amounts.
 At this time they should be brushed at least once every day to remove the dead hair.
 This keeps them comfortable and encourages the new coat to come in quicker.
 To remove the dead undercoat, you can use a “rake”, purchased from any good pet shop.
-This gently removes the dead undercoat, while not damaging the harsh outer-coat.we use a brush called a slicker, which has fine, flexible, metal teeth that can rake the hair out.
+This gently removes the dead undercoat, while not damaging the harsh outer-coat.

 It is natural for a Canaan Dog to bark at anything that is different or strange or that they are unsure of or when they feel it necessary to defend their territory.
 So, yes, they can bark quite a lot.
 However, they usually bark to get your attention, as pack leader, so that you can come and deal with the problem.
 Because of this they can be taught, through patience and reassurance, to stop barking when told.